Catamount Farm Summer Experience

 Location: The Catamount Educational Farm at the UVM Horticultural Research Center

 Course Description: Previously offered as PSS 209.
 An experiential course in sustainable, diversified vegetable crop production that includes soil fertility, weed, insect and disease control, crop planning and farm management skills.
 Course is closely aligned with non-credit UVM Farmer Training Program.
-A complementary Fall Farm Practicum course will be offered in fall 2017.
-Students may take the summer course independently but must take the summer course to enroll in fall.
+A complementary four-credit Farm Marketing and Management Practicum course will be offered in fall 2017 which will complete the student’s farming experience through a full growing season and include reflection on current season and planning for the next.
+Students may take each course independently.
 Students are responsible for their own transportation to the UVM Horticulture Research and Education Center.
 Prerequisites: PSS 021 and one 100-level PSS course, equivalent experience or Instructor permission.